West Genesee High School: Onondaga Community College

 The school also offers courses for college credit through Onondaga Community College, a local community college.
 Like the SUPA courses, these courses are taught in classrooms at the high school.

 Courses include financial accounting, astronomy, CAD, computer information systems, introduction to business, photography and precalculus.

 West Genesee Wildcats

 West Genesee High School's athletic teams are known as the "Wildcats".
-Their colors are navy blue and gold.
+Their colors are Blue and gold.
 All of the teams compete in the NYSPHAA's Section 3.

 Students are able to participate in baseball, basketball, bowling, cheerleading, cross-country, football, golf, hockey, lacrosse, soccer, softball, swimming, tennis, track, volleyball, and wrestling.

-A number of West Genesee's athletic teams have won state championships: Marching band (34), boys' lacrosse (15), girls' lacrosse (7), wrestling (5), boys' hockey (3), girls' swimming (3), boys' track (2), girls' hockey (2), football, boys' golf, and boys' swimming (1) and boys' basketball (1).
+A number of West Genesee's athletic teams have won state championships: Marching band (34), boys' lacrosse (15), girls' lacrosse (7), wrestling (5), boys' hockey (4), girls' swimming (3), boys' track (2), girls' hockey (2), football, boys' golf, and boys' swimming (1) and boys' basketball (1).
 The marching band has also won the national championship 5 times (most recently 2013).
 Additionally the marching band has participated in multiple Bands of America Regional and Grand National Finals.